jessiedouglas/cssi_102/day2/day2.md

 ### Spicy

 - Bulma doesn't have a ton of built-in colors.
 Modify the colors to match the vibe you want to create with your top 10 list.
-- Right now, each song is just a single tile.
+- Right now, each song is just a single card.
 Consider making a separate `.html` page for each of your top 2-5 songs, and then put a link to each on your main page.